smartcontractkit/documentation/docs/chainlink-nodes/performing-system-maintenance.md

 layout: nodes.liquid
 section: nodeOperator
 date: Last Modified
-title: "Performing System Maintenance"
+title: 'Performing System Maintenance'
-permalink: "docs/performing-system-maintenance/"
+permalink: 'docs/performing-system-maintenance/'
-whatsnext: {"Connecting to a Remote Database":"/docs/connecting-to-a-remote-database/"}
+whatsnext: { 'Connecting to a Remote Database': '/docs/connecting-to-a-remote-database/' }
 ---

 You might occasionally need to restart the system that the Chainlink node runs on.
 To restart without any downtime for completing requests, perform the upgrade as a series of steps that passes database access to a new instance while the first instance is down.